debashish2014/local-package-publisher/README.md

     Then, unzip the tar file content to a directory, separate from your project.

     Go, to this new directory where the tar contents has been extracted, and run `npm link` from the directory root.
+Rest of the steps are same as option 1.

     **Cons**: The process is a bit cumbersome and involves a lot of steps.